Evaluation of myxomatous mitral valve disease in dogs

 After collecting a complete history from the owner, dogs underwent a general clinical examination with particular focus on the cardiovascular system.
 Cardiac auscultation was performed using a stethoscope to detect systolic murmurs, a characteristic sign of myxomatous mitral valve disease, most clearly heard at the 4th–6th intercostal spaces (Turgut et al., 2019).
 Murmur intensity was graded from I to VI according to severity (Pedersen et al., 1999).
 Heart rate was recorded, with normal physiological values ranging from 60 to 140 beats per minute; in dogs with MMVD, heart rate may increase due to compensatory mechanisms.
 Peripheral pulse was assessed to reflect circulatory status; weak or irregular pulses may be associated with cardiac dysfunction.
 Resting respiratory rate was measured, with normal values of 18–34 breaths per minute; a rate above 30 breaths per minute often suggests congestive heart failure or pulmonary oedema (Goutal et al., 2010).

-2.2.3.
-Procedures for assessing paraclinical parameters in MMVD
+2.2.2 Procedures for Assessing Paraclinical Parameters in MMVD

-Paraclinical evaluation in this MMVD study followed a standardized protocol including the three main techniques of thoracic radiography, echocardiography, and biochemical testing of NT-proBNP.
+Paraclinical evaluation followed a standardized protocol including thoracic radiography, echocardiography, and NT-proBNP testing.

-Thoracic radiography: Before radiography, dogs were briefly examined to assess respiratory status and stabilised if critical.
-Dogs were positioned in right lateral and ventrodorsal recumbency with gentle restraint to minimize stress.
+Thoracic radiography was performed in dogs presenting respiratory signs or when cardiac disease was suspected based on clinical examination.
+Dogs were positioned in right lateral and ventrodorsal recumbency with gentle restraint.
 Images were obtained using a digital X-ray system and analyzed for cardiac size and shape, left atrial and ventricular enlargement, and signs of pulmonary edema or pleural effusion.
-The vertebral heart scale (VHS) was calculated according to Buchanan and Bücheler, with normal values ranging from 8.7 to 10.5; higher values indicate cardiomegaly (Buchanan & Bücheler, 1995).
+The vertebral heart size (VHS) was calculated according to Buchanan and Bücheler, with normal values ranging from 8.7 to 10.5 vertebrae (Buchanan & Bücheler, 1995).

-NT-proBNP Testing: Blood samples were collected from peripheral veins into anticoagulant tubes, gently mixed, and analyzed using a fluorescence analyzer according to the manufacturer’s protocol.
-Results were recorded for follow-up.
-NT-proBNP values < 900 pmol/L were considered normal; values > 1500–1800 pmol/L indicated high risk of MMVD-related heart failure, and levels > 2000 pmol/L were commonly associated with overt congestive heart failure (Oyama et al., 2009).
-This biomarker was used in combination with echocardiography and radiography to assess disease severity and monitor treatment response.
+NT-proBNP concentrations < 900 pmol/L were considered within normal limits, whereas values > 1500–1800 pmol/L indicated increased risk of heart failure, and concentrations > 2000 pmol/L were commonly associated with overt congestive heart failure (Oyama et al., 2009).

-Data were collected on an individual basis and analysed using Minitab 17.
-Quantitative variables were presented as n, mean ± SD, minimum, and maximum.
-Comparisons of means were performed using one-way analysis of variance (ANOVA, F-test) followed by Tukey’s post-hoc test.
+Data were collected on an individual basis and analyzed using Excel 2010 and Minitab 17.
+Quantitative variables were expressed as mean ± standard deviation (SD) for normally distributed data, or as median (minimum–maximum) for non-normally distributed data.
+Comparisons of means were performed using one-way analysis of variance (ANOVA, F-test) followed by Tukey’s post-hoc test for normally distributed variables.
+For non-normally distributed data, appropriate non-parametric tests were applied.
 Percentages were compared using the Chi-square (χ²) test.
 Differences were considered statistically significant when p ≤ 0.05.

 3.1.
 Survey of dogs suspected of and diagnosed with MMVD

 From October 2024 to October 2025, a total of 3,840 dogs were presented for health screening or examination due to respiratory signs at Procare Veterinary Hospital.
-Among these, dogs showing clinical signs suggestive of cardiac disease were selected for further evaluation using diagnostic imaging and supportive laboratory tests; the results are presented in Figure 1.
+Dogs showing clinical signs suggestive of cardiac disease were selected for further evaluation using diagnostic imaging and supportive laboratory tests; the results are presented in Figure 1.

 Fig. 1.
 Number of dogs suspected of MMVD and dogs diagnosed with MMVD at Procare Veterinary Hospital